encperez/RevatureProject2/README.md

 **Michael Fong**- Main role was getting bookmark functionality in the backend for creating new bookmarks in the database and updating a user with new bookmarks and words

 **Enrique Perez** - Main role was getting the front end of the application setup as well as handling the login, and hooking up into the dictionary API, and setting up the sidebar

+## To-do list
+* Add in Bookmark autoplay functionality in the sidebar.
+* Add password reset for user.